How to Wash Just Bumm Cloth Diapers?

 - Main Wash – Choose a Cycle that has Rinse and Spin.
 Add Detergent and Water Softener as recommended.
 The Cycle should not be less than 30 Minutes.
 Cotton 40 mode is preferred.

 - Final Rinse – Rinse and Spin in Plain Water without Adding Detergent.
-This cycle should not be more than 15-20 Minutes.
+See to it that it is included in Main Wash as a final step.

 Detergent – Choose the right detergent with no fragrance, additives or optical brighteners.
 Use Surf Excel Powder Detergent or Surf Excel Matic.
 Add Blueoxy Water Softener if you have hard water.